Author: Dr. Theo Notteboom

 4. RORO Terminals

 Terminals used for ferry crossings are designed for the fast turnaround of the vessel.
 The apron is usually equipped with fixed ramps.
 Simultaneously, the yard includes extensive parking facilities for trucks and cars waiting to board and an administrative building, including a ticketing office and customs office if applicable.
 A good example of a large ferry terminal complex is the Calais Ferry Terminal on the French side of the English Channel.
-The terminal is specialized in cars, accompanied trucks, and passengers making the crossing to the UK.
+The terminal specializes in cars, accompanied trucks, and passengers making the crossing to the UK.

 The required shape of the quayside of a RORO terminal depends on the type of ramp the visiting vessels have.
 In most cases, a straight quay wall suffices.
-However, when the vessel uses a bow or stern ramp, the quay wall might have a small outward extension to facilitate the vessel handling.
+However, when the vessel uses a bow or stern ramp, the quay wall might have a small outward extension to facilitate vessel handling.

 Second, there are terminals specialized in handling new (and second-hand) cars and rolling material.
-The deepsea and shortsea car carrying trade is an important segment in the RORO market as it supports an active international trade of motor vehicles with Germany, Japan, and South Korea lead exporters.
+The deepsea and shortsea car carrying trade is an important segment in the RORO market as it supports an active international trade of motor vehicles with Germany, Japan, and South Korea as the lead exporters.
 On long-distance routes, operators deploy Pure Car and Truck Carriers (PCTC) with capacities of up to 8,000 CEU (car equivalent units).
 A number of large car ports have successfully combined deepsea services with intra-regional shortsea services.
 The resulting hub-and-spoke network configuration is combined with growing local clusters of automotive logistics companies.
 While road haulage is by far the dominant mode of inland transport for car terminals, rail and barge, particularly in the Rhine and Yangtze river basins, play an ever more important role in securing the inland access of the larger car ports.

 New car terminals usually cover large surfaces.
 Vans bring dock workers on board, after which they each pick a car to be driven down the ramp and parked on a designated spot on the yard.
 The yard is designed as a large parking area with small distances kept between cars.
-Specific parking configurations are deployed to maximize the terminal land productivity of the terminal without limiting the accessibility to the parked vehicles.
+Specific parking configurations are deployed to maximize the productivity of terminal land without limiting access to the parked vehicles.
 For example, a 5 by 4 block configuration implies that a maximum of one car needs to be moved to reach any car within this block.
 Different types of parking configurations can be combined at the same terminal, such as 5×4 blocks for longer-term storage and a fish-bone configuration for the pre-sorting of cars in view of loading operations onto trucks or rail wagons.
 Some terminals have opted for multi-deck car storage facilities to reduce their spatial footprint.
 These multi-deck facilities come at an additional cost and are mostly found in ports with land availability issues and high concession fees.
 The automotive customer might specifically request multi-deck storage for economic, safety, or environmental reasons.

 Car terminals are usually equipped with one or more PDI centers (Pre-Delivery Inspection).
 PDI activities are performed at the request of the car manufacturer or importer.
 They can include car inspection, repair of transport damages, installing car options, dewaxing, cleaning, and removing the transport wrap or foil.
-Advanced terminal operating systems (TOS) assist the terminal manager in tracking individual vehicles during their arrival to, stay at, and departure from the terminal.
+Advanced terminal operating systems (TOS) assist the terminal manager in tracking individual vehicles during their arrival at, stay, and departure from the terminal.

-To cater to the increasing electrification of cars and the rise of fully electric vehicles (EVs), a number of larger terminals have invested in battery charging facilities at the yard, often powered by green energy such as wind turbines.
+To cater for the increasing electrification of cars and the rise of fully electric vehicles (EVs), a number of larger terminals have invested in battery charging facilities at the yard, often powered by green energy such as wind turbines.

-Many car and truck terminals combine RORO activities with breakbulk or container handling and storage.
+Many car and truck terminals combine RORO activities with break bulk or container handling and storage.
 This is particularly the case when the terminal is visited by conro (container/roro) ships.

 5. Breakbulk Terminals